Notebook Activities

 Required libraries are built into the VSCode editor environment by including them in the |

-Development Guidelines#
+Duckietown LX Development Guidelines#

-Students should then be editing package files to implement their work as directed by the notebook instructions, and the solution should be hidden in the separate solutions repository to enable evaluation.
+The solution to the assessment instead should be hidden in the separate solutions repository, to enable evaluation.

-Notebook length:
+Notebook length:#

 Within this framework, shorter notebooks with concrete goals that build learner skills up to a final agent challenge are more effective than one long, content-heavy notebook.
+Granularity should be preferred to monolithic LXs.

 Tutorial: Adding Content to Notebooks#